 Background

-Since the introduction of Full Retail Contestability (FRC) in the NSW & ACT Gas Retail Market in 2002, there have been a limited number of incidents where gas customers have been inadvertently transferred to other gas retailers as a result of human error.
+Since the introduction of Full Retail Contestability (FRC) in the NSW & ACT Gas Retail Market in 2002, there have been a number of incidents where gas customers have been inadvertently transferred to other retailers due to multiple reasons.
 A contributing factor to this situation occurring was that the affected gas customers had been unable to ascertain the identity of the gas retailer that serviced their gas delivery point.

-As a result, and after consultation, industry — through Gas Market Company Limited (GMC) — developed a gas retailer discovery process that would enable a gas customer to contact any NSW/ACT gas retailer, the Department of Water and Energy (DWE) or the Energy and Water Ombudsman NSW (EWON) to find out the identity of their current gas retailer within 1 business day.
-This formalised process would ensure that a NSW/ACT gas customer is never placed in a position where they do not know the identity of their current gas retailer for a sustained period of time.
+As a result, and after consultation, industry — initially through AEMO’s predecessor the Gas Market Company Limited (GMC) — developed a gas retailer discovery process that would enable a gas customer to contact any retailer, the relevant NSW Department of Energy (Department) or the Energy and Water Ombudsman NSW (EWON) to find out the identity of their current retailer within 1 business day.
+This formalised process would ensure that a NSW/ACT gas customer is never placed in a position where they do not know the identity of their current retailer for a sustained period of time.

 About this paper

-This paper presents a simple 5 step process for all gas retailers, DWE (which is now known as Industry & Investment NSW [INN])and EWON in the instance that they receive an enquiry from a “lost” gas customer who is unsure of the identity of their current gas retailer.
+This paper presents a simple 5 step process for all retailers, the Department and EWON in the instance that they receive an enquiry from a “lost” gas customer who is unsure of the identity of their current retailer.

-This paper was prepared by Logica Australia (Logica), Finance and Administration Manager of GMC, for the information and benefit of gas retailers, INN and EWON.
+This paper was initially prepared by CGI (formerly Logica), provider of the NSW & ACT gas retail system, for the information and benefit of retailers, the Department and EWON.
 The Australian Energy Market Operator (AEMO) now has the responsibility for this paper.

 Focus is on gas retailers

-It is most likely that a gas customer would contact a gas retailer in the first instance, as opposed to contacting the INN or EWON, to enquire about the identity of their current gas retailer.
+It is most likely that a gas customer would contact a retailer in the first instance, as opposed to contacting the Department or EWON, to enquire about the identity of their current gas retailer.

-It is therefore important that each gas retailer adequately briefs their call centre(s) and/or other primary customer contact points on the industry-agreed process contained in this document.
+It is therefore important that each retailer adequately briefs their call centre(s) and/or other primary customer contact points on the industry-agreed process contained in this document.

-The structure of this paper focuses on the process that has been agreed by gas retailers as it is most likely that they would receive the bulk of the lost gas customer enquiries.
-However, Appendix A at the back of this document details a process that the INN and EWON may follow should a lost gas customer contact them in the first instance.
+The structure of this paper focuses on the process that has been agreed by retailers as it is most likely that they would receive the bulk of the lost gas customer enquiries., In instances where a gas customer directly contacts EWON, the discovery process for gas retailers would also be used by EWON.
+However, Appendix A at the back of this document details a process that the Department may follow should a lost gas customer contact them in the first instance.

 Expected frequency of cases

-Cases of lost gas customers are expected to be few compared to the usual type of customer enquiries handled by gas retailers’ call centres on a day-to-day basis.
-As a result, the process detailed in this paper is designed to be simple and low-cost with minimal administrative burden on gas retailers.
+Cases of lost gas customers are expected to be few compared to the usual type of customer enquiries handled by retailers’ call centres on a day-to-day basis.
+As a result, the process detailed in this paper is designed to be simple and low-cost with minimal administrative burden on retailers.

 Summary of Stakeholder Feedback

-This paper incorporates stakeholder feedback received since the release of a background paper on 12 December 2003, and has been updated for a new step in the process (commencing 11 February 2004) whereby AEMO will — in addition to informing the lost gas customer of their current gas retailer — also inform the appropriate gas retailer of the matter.
+This paper incorporates stakeholder feedback received since the release of a background paper on 12 December 2003, and has been updated for a new step in the process (commencing 11 February 2004) whereby AEMO will — in addition to informing the lost gas customer of their current retailer — also inform the appropriate retailer of the matter.

-Two main changes have been made to the retailer discovery process which should simplify the process for gas retailers without adversely affecting the speed at which lost customers are informed of the identity of their current gas retailer:
+Two main changes have been made to the retailer discovery process which should simplify the process for retailers without adversely affecting the speed at which lost customers are informed of the identity of their current retailer: